 - Several large retailers in Connecticut have gone solar including General Growth Properties, IKEA and Kohl's.
 General Growth Properties has installed one of the largest such installations with 1 MW of solar capacity at their location in Waterbury.6

 - At 2 MW, UI RCP Bridgeport Seaside in Bridgeport is among the largest solar installations in Connecticut.
 Completed in 2012, this photovoltaic project has enough electric capacity to power more than 300 homes.7

 Check out our Major Solar Projects List for more notable installations.

 Solar Companies in Connecticut

 Looking for a local installer?
-Use the SEIA EnergySage Marketplace to compare quotes and find companies in your area.
-You can also review the average costs for installing solar in Connecticut, based on real price data from solar quotes.
+Use SolarReviews to get company reviews and estimates for solar in your area.
+You can also view the average costs for installing solar in Connecticut, based on real price data from installed systems and solar quotes.

 Don't see your company listed?
 Complete our National Solar Database Survey!

 Connecticut Public Utility Regulatory Authority - Learn about the governing body that regulates the electricity rates and services of Connecticut public utilities

 Connecticut General Assembly - Track pending legislation affecting solar energy, locate and contact individual legislators, and stay up to date on current legislative issues in Connecticut